 Service hours MUST be submitted within the quarter for which they were completed.
 The deadline for submitting hours are as follows:

-In addition, service hours are 10% of each semester’s Religious Studies grade.
+In addition, service hour completion will be tracked on the student's report card.
 HALF of the required hours for the year are due in the first semester as outlined above.
 The rest of the hours must be completed by the second semester deadline as outlined above.
-These hours must be completed by these deadlines in order to receive academic credit for the service component of the student’s Religious Studies course.
-Late hours are not eligible for retroactive academic credit, but will count toward a student’s total for graduation.
+Any hours unfinished at the end of the second semester must be completed over the summer.
+If service hours remain incomplete at the beginning of the following school year, the student will be ineligible for all CTK sports and extracurricular activities until his or her service hours are completed.

 Students who do not complete the minimum of 90 service hours by the time set forth by the Director of Christian Service will NOT be eligible to graduate from Christ the King Jesuit.